 I really love the name.
 MOUNT COOT-THA.
 I love it more when the locals say it.

 Mt.
 Coot-Tha is a mountain and a suburb in Brisbane.
 You can get a panoramic view of the Brisbane City when you are up there.
-They have some really cool indication where they show you the things you can see when you look in front of you.
+There’s an information board to tell you the names of the landmarks in front of you.

-It can get really crowded because we saw plenty of buses coming in bringing sea of tourists.
-There are also shops selling souvenirs up there as well!
+It can get really crowded because we saw plenty of buses coming in bringing a sea of tourists.

 2. Walk around the University of Queensland

 You can see plenty of students studying in the Forgan Smith Building, a building that looks sophisticated as heck!
-Walking in feels like you’re walking in the scene of The Da Vinci Code by Dan Brown.
+Walking in feels like you’re walking in the scene of The Da Vinci Code.
 I was literally sucked into the movie and I thought I was acting with Robert Langdon.
 Only I was VERY MUCH under-dressed.

 3. Explore Brisbane CBD